 In 1993, The Fred Hollows Foundation opened an office in New Zealand.
 In the early days we raised money to support Fred's intraocular lens laboratories in Eritrea and Nepal.
 Since 2002 we’ve been restoring sight in the Pacific, where four out of five people who are blind don’t need to be.

-We focus on preventable and treatable diseases such as cataracts and diabetic retinopathy.
+We focus on preventable and treatable diseases such as cataracts and diabetes eye disease.
 We train local doctors, nurses and health care workers and give them the technology they need to recognise, diagnose, refer, and treat eye problems in their communities.
 We build new clinics and come up with innovative ways to reach people in need, like our Mobile Eye Clinic in Fiji.
 We undertake research to improve our understanding of avoidable blindness, and use our findings to bring about much-needed change.

 We’re independent, not-for-profit, politically unaligned and secular.